maratai/craftery/audio_music/vst.md

 - I own a distressing number of VSTs and these are the ones that I have *installed* at present.
 - Take it as read that "ethnic" (like "ethnomusicology") is a troubled descriptor but it's also the term one ends up with in the industry.
 - Assume these are Kontakt libraries unless otherwise stated.
+- I've glossed some of these if the type of VST is unclear (e.g. Audio Imperia Jaeger - orchestral strings, solo soprano legato); in other cases, the name tells you!

 # 8dio
 - **Catmosphere**.